Kajabi/sage-lib/packages/sage-system/README.md

 ### `build:watch`

-Continuely watch and buil the package
+Continually watch and build the package